peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 > Did you have a look at Bob’s presentation?
 He used the wrong logo, again.

-It is astonishing how much the look and feel of presentations vary, even within the same company.
-Templates, formatting, color palettes, fonts, logo... you name it, they are never the same across two slide decks.
-Presentations are rarely consistent, even when companies invest time and effort in corporate identity and design guidelines.
+It's astonishing how much the look and feel of presentations vary, even within the same company.
+Templates, formatting, color palettes, fonts, logo – you name it, they are never the same across two decks.
+Presentations are rarely consistent, even when companies invest time and effort in brand identity and design guidelines.

 Today, we are thrilled to announce that [DeckDeckGo](https://deckdeckgo.com) is receiving support for templates for our [enterprise](https://deckdeckgo.com/enterprise) customers.
 Create the template once, and all presentations are using it.